CodeYourFuture/curriculum/common-content/en/module/induction/sharing-history/index.md

 emoji= '🧩'
 [objectives]
-1='Identify the number of commits on the main branch of a remote repository' 2='Given a remote repository on GitHub, identify the author, time and message of a given commit' [build] render = 'never' list = 'local'
+1='Identify the number of commits on the main branch of a remote repository' 2='Identify the author, time and message of a given commit on GitHub' [build] render = 'never' list = 'local'